matthewroche/hledger-viewer/README.md

 ## Contributing
 hledger-viewer was started as a hobby project by a self-taught coder with no professional experience.
 The code is average at best and likely laden with bugs.
 With that caveat, if you wish to contribute feel free to send a pull request.

 The app uses a traditional [Vue](https://vuejs.org) app structure.
-All the server code is held within `server.js`. `npm run dev`will get you going once you have pulled the project locally.
+All the server code is held within `server.js`.

+First pull the project.
+Run `npm install` to install the dependencies locally. `node server.js` will start the server. `npm run dev` will then get the frontend running.
 The development site is served on port 5173.

 To build the binaries make sure you have [pkg](https://github.com/vercel/pkg) available and type `npm run build-release.` A build folder containing the binaries will be produced.